akhil531/WD_task_2/README.md

 ## 🚀 Demo

-You can view and interact with the live calculator here: [Calculator Demo]([https://your-demo-link.com](https://akhil-stopwatch.netlify.app/))
+You can view and interact with the live calculator here: https://your-demo-link.com](https://akhil-stopwatch.netlify.app/

 ## 📂 Features